mergestat/docs/docs/runtime-extension.md

 # SQLite Runtime Extension

 MergeStat can also be used as a SQLite [run-time loadable extension](https://www.sqlite.org/loadext.html).
-This is a powerful way to use MergeStat in any environment that supports SQLite and loading run-time extensions, including **many programming languages**.
+This is a powerful way to use MergeStat in any environment that supports SQLite and run-time extensions, including **many programming languages**.

 ## Usage